Mannequin

 The inciting incident occurs at 9 minutes when Jonathan is fired from the mannequin factory, and his girlfriend Roxie breaks up with him for being an impractical dreamer.
 He loses both his job and relationship, hitting rock bottom..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Alone in the store after hours, Jonathan actively chooses to stay and create a window display with his special mannequin.
+This indicates the protagonist's commitment to Alone in the store after hours, Jonathan actively chooses to stay and create a window display with his special mannequin.
 This is when she magically comes to life as Emmy.
 He embraces the magic rather than running away, choosing to enter this fantastical new world., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False victory: Jonathan is promoted to vice president and his success peaks.
 He's publicly celebrated and the store is thriving.
 However, the stakes raise as rival store Illustra and their spy Richards intensify efforts to steal Emmy the mannequin and destroy Prince & Company., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 64 minutes (72% through) represents the emotional nadir.
 Here, Emmy is kidnapped by the villains and taken to the Illustra store.
 Jonathan loses her—his muse, his love, and the source of his confidence.
 Without Emmy, he faces the death of his dreams and newly found self-belief.
-His worst fear realized: he's powerless and alone again., reveals the protagonist at their lowest point.
+His worst fear realized: he's powerless and alone again., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Synthesis and realization: Jonathan understands that he must believe in himself—not just in Emmy's magic.
 He combines his artistic talents with newfound confidence.
 He rallies Hollywood and his allies to storm Illustra, using both creativity and courage to rescue Emmy., demonstrating the transformation achieved throughout the journey.